blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-I am a front-end developer who is learning `React.js`.
+I am a front-end developer who is creative and also delivers.

 Working with front end technologies means, making interfaces for mobiles, tablets and desktop computers.
 A lot of effort goes into making the concept made by the designers into something that can be seen and interacted with on the screen.

+I am also learning to make applications using `React.js`.

 My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.